amschel99/rift-web/README.md

 ### 4. I want to add a utility component

 Grab it from shadcn/ui.
-Once you have it customize it to fit our theme.
+Once you have it customize it to fit our theme

 ### 5. Branching